Home | Lighting | Collectibles | Interior decoration | Brands | Outlet | Help | About us | Sell to DPH |

 Until 1972, many hardware stores in Denmark sold annual articles (Christmas plates, annual mugs, Mother's Day plates, etc.) in both 1st and 2nd quality from Royal Copenhagen.
 But after 1972, the factory discarded most annual articles that did not meet the factory's requirements for 1st quality.

-This does not mean that the item is 3rd or 4th quality - as some mistakenly thinks.
-In our experience, the quality of the employees' products corresponds to ordinary 2nd quality (i.e. typically goods with one scratch through the factory mark).
-Consequently, any small errors are virtually irrelevant to the overall impression.
+This does not mean that the item is 3rd quality - as some people mistakenly think.
+In our experience, the quality of the employee goods corresponds to ordinary 2nd quality (ie. typically goods with one scratch through the factory stamp).
+Thus, any small errors are virtually irrelevant to the overall impression.